 In 2022, we maintained our commitment to conducting our operations in a way that minimizes disturbances to marine mammals and local wildlife.
 Regular monitoring is carried out, and any encounters are documented and managed with the utmost care to ensure minimal disruption to the natural behavior of these creatures.
 Our operational protocols are designed to prevent negative interactions and we always aim to operate in harmony with the local ecosystem.

-Exceptionally Low Incidents

-of Fish Escapes:

-2022 1 2010 0
+Number of fish escaped:

 2022: 1 2019: 0

 2021: 137 2018: 49

 2020: 0 2017: 40